Brazil's new finance minister winning over boss, but under fire

 That is a liability at a time when Rousseff, whose approval ratings are at an all-time low, faces a revolt from leaders of the biggest party in her ruling coalition, the PMDB.

-They blame her for their inclusion in a probe of politicians implicated in a corruption scandal at state-run oil company Petrobras (PETR4.SA), and have vowed to oppose her agenda in Congress.
+They blame her for their inclusion in a probe of politicians implicated in a corruption scandal at state-run oil company Petrobras, and have vowed to oppose her agenda in Congress.

 Still, Rousseff has increasingly used Levy to sell austerity to congressional leaders, a strategy that has had mixed results.